Design for a web client to manage files using Zimbra's own cloud storage solution

 The use of a wiki for the documentation wasn’t accidental, as I knew that a web-based mechanism would be useful to my team.
 Specifically, I was able to embed remote images into the document which were sourced from InVision.
 This meant that when I made a change to the Photoshop file for a screen, the generated screen images would be updated automatically in the documentation display.
 (You’ll note that I’m really big on the idea of single source of ‘truth’ when designing software.)

 As I was finishing up the design docs for the project, my role switched over to more of an advisory function.
 If there were any outstanding questions from engineering, I would answer them and make sure the answer was recorded in the documentation.

 Over the course of about 6 weeks, the application went from proof-of-concept to reasonably complete with regard to functionality.
-In a desire to get better feedback before the official launch, we decided to roll out the service internally.
-I then used Zimbra’s internal community tool as a central repository for feedback.
-With this, users could post questions and concerns, but more importantly others could add comments so I had a better sense of what issues were isolated and what issues were pervasive enough to be addressed before launch.
-Most of the feedback was reflective of bugs where the implementation hadn’t met the specifications of the design, but there were a few cases where I was able to improve the design based on the feedback and schedule those changes into the engineering roadmap.
+In a desire to get better feedback before the official launch, we decided to roll out the service internally and collect feedback.
+Feedback was separated into bugs where implementation didn't match spec and usability improvement requests.
+I used those requests to improve the design based on the feedback and scheduled those changes back into the engineering roadmap.

 In the summer of 2015, Zimbra the product was reasonably stable and ready for wider release.
 At the same time, the business drivers decided to back away from the file sharing market, as they believed they couldn't compete with the entrenched players in that space.
 So although the product was improving steadily and nearly ready for release, the plug was pulled.